ustcwanglin/ctc-decoding/README.md

 ## Helper functions

 function [loss, alphas] = iComputeAlphasAndLoss(X, T, XMask, TMask, blankIdx, numObs)

-%% Initialization
+### Initialization

-% Extract the sequence lengths, max sequence lengths, and the augmented
+% Extract the sequence lengths, max sequence lengths, and the augmented targets 'augT'
-% targets 'augT'
+% 提取序列长度、最大序列长度和增强目标“augT”

 [ XLens, ~, augTLens, XLenMax, ~, augTLenMax, augT ] = ...
     nnet.internal.cnnhost.util.initializeCtc(X, T, XMask, TMask, blankIdx, numObs);

-% Initialize the forward variables (i.e. the total probabilities at each
+% Initialize the forward variables (i.e. the total probabilities at each time step)
-% time step)

 alphas = zeros( numObs, augTLenMax, XLenMax, 'like', X );

 % Initialize the normalization factors

 Ct = ones( numObs, XLenMax, 'like', X );

-%% Populate the entries of alphas( :, :, 1 ) and normalize
+### Populate the entries of alphas( :, :, 1 ) and normalize
+填充 alphas( :, :, 1 ) 的条目并标准化

-% The first entry will always be a blank character for every observation alphas( :, 1, 1 ) = X( blankIdx, :, 1 );
+% The first entry will always be a blank character for every observation

+alphas( :, 1, 1 ) = X( blankIdx, :, 1 );

 % The second entry will be the first target entry for each observation